 If you have been refused a visitor visa, then you can submit a new application straightaway.
 When you re-apply, you should be able to challenge the refusal decision and provide evidence to support your arguments.
 You cannot appeal against the decision of a visitor visa refusal unless there has a breach of Human Rights by the Home Office - find out more about how to appeal a visa refusal.

 When applying for a UK tourist or visitor visa, you will need to meet certain eligibility requirements.

-While on a UK tourist visa, you cannot have any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of a visit to the UK has expired.
+While on a UK tourist visa or UK visit visa, you cannot have any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of a visit to the UK has expired.